 |General operating reserve||2.999||2.999||2.999||2.999||2.999|

 |Health Care management reserve||3.403||4.283||4.283||4.283||4.283|

-The reserves and reserve funds, particularly over the last number of years when City of London investment has been subject to substantial constraints, have been critical in supporting:
+The reserves and reserve funds, particularly over the last number of years when City of London investment has been subject to substantial constraints as well as the ongoing pandemic, have been critical in supporting:

 - the maintenance of transit infrastructure in a state of good repair, attaining an overall ranking of “very good – fit for the future”;